Digital SLR Memory Cards

 This ensures that you're starting with a clean card when you take more photos with your camera.

-While you can just delete the images on the card (without reformatting) this can sometimes leave residual information on the card that will increase the chance that it won't work when you try to use it again.
+While you can just delete the images on the card (without reformatting) this can sometimes leave residual information on the card that increases the chance of memory card failure.

-Formatting is the sure-fire way to ensure that your cards work all the time.
+Formatting is the sure-fire way to ensure that your cards work perfectly all the time.

 Memory Card Readers